abdulmalik-99/-Image-and-Text-Classification/README.md

 <details open>
 <summary>Usage</summary>

-I have built a web for testing Arabic Poetry Classifier...
+I have built a web for testing Emotion Recognition Classifier...
 ** Change the port number if it does not work. **
 ```
 python Image_Web.py